The Hottest Medical Technologies in 2022

 7. Augmented Reality & Virtual Reality

-VR can be used in physical therapy to help patients recover from complex limb injuries and even has applications in areas like mental trauma where it can alleviate phobias and PTSD through customized exposure and treatment.
+VR can be used in physical therapy to help patients recover from complex limb injuries.
+It has applications in areas like mental trauma where it can alleviate phobias and PTSD through customized exposure and treatment.
 In the surgical theater, Cambridge Consultants developed AR glasses that let surgeons see the inside of a patient’s body by superimposing data from 3D scans and CAT scans.
 This provides a revolutionary level of visibility into minimally invasive “keyhole surgeries,” and requires practically no additional training to use.

 8. Robotic Surgery

 Robotic surgery is minimally invasive, more precise, less prone to infection, and quicker to heal.
 Image-guided robots can now investigate lesions on the brain without damaging any of the surrounding tissue.
 They can shape a bone to precisely fit a prosthetic with the accuracy a human never could.
-The da Vinci robotic surgical system is already used in 200,000 operations a year but the onset of superfast 5G connections will soon allow remote surgery, and what once was considered a novelty could quickly become standard practice.
+The Da Vinci robotic surgical system is already used in 200,000 operations a year but the onset of superfast 5G connections will soon allow remote surgery, and what once was considered a novelty could quickly become standard practice.

 9. Quantum Computing